andrewkhun/domain-helpdesk-rsat/README.md

 # Joining a PC to a Domain, Creating a Helpdesk User, and RSAT Tools

 Our high-level objectives are as follows:
-- Create a Windows 10 machine and join it to our domain
+- Create a Windows 10 machine and enable local Administrator account
-- Create a helpdesk user to imitate the role of a help desk role on the domain
+- Create a helpdesk user by copying the Administrator account
-- Provide said user RSAT tools to provide services from the Windows 10 machine
+- Install RSAT tools onto the Windows 10 VM to allow helpdesk to provide services from VM
+- Change Server 2022 and Windows 10 Lab VM IP addresses to static in order to join both to the domain group

 Let's get started!